 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 The reasoning runs like this: if your connectome — the pattern of neural connections that encodes your mind — survives intact, then some future technology (molecular repair, high-resolution scanning, or emulation) might theoretically restore you.
-Alcor has operated on that assumption since 1972, using vitrification chemistry developed in part by 21st Century Medicine to replace blood with cryoprotectant compounds that aim to prevent ice-crystal damage at −196°C.
+Alcor has operated on that assumption since 1972, using vitrification chemistry developed in part by 21st Century Medicine — principally the M22 solution from the work of Gregory Fahy and Brian Wowk — to replace blood with cryoprotectant compounds that aim to prevent ice-crystal damage at −196°C. The chemistry is real, but it isn’t benign: cryobiologists broadly agree that cryoprotectant toxicity is the central unsolved limit on reversible organ cryopreservation, and M22 reduces that toxicity rather than removing it.
+Vitrification also doesn’t rule out other injury — osmotic stress, incomplete perfusion where circulation was already compromised before cooling began, and fracturing at deep cryogenic temperatures.

 Here’s the reframe that organises everything Alcor does: a cremated or buried brain has a structurally guaranteed zero chance of any future; a preserved one has an unknown, unproven, non-zero one.
-That is the entire bet, and it’s important to state its honesty plainly — Alcor has 200+ patients in suspension and publishes technical case reports including failures, but not a single revival.
+That is the entire bet, and it’s important to state its honesty plainly — Alcor has roughly 250 patients in storage and around 1,450 paying cryopreservation members (Alcor’s own membership statistics, updated periodically), and it publishes technical case reports including failures — but not a single revival, and not a single attempt at one.
 The transparency is real; the success rate is, so far, undemonstrated.

 How Alcor actually works: the Standby, Stabilization, Transport stack